redpesk-samples/signal-composer-plugins-demo-n2k/docs/demo-n2k/demo-n2k.md

 In order to build the demo-n2k plugin in redpesk, you have two possibilities:

-- Use the web user interface, such as the one you can find there: [community](http://community-app.redpesk.bzh/) one.
+- Use the web user interface, such as the [community](http://community-app.redpesk.bzh/) one.
 - Use the [rp-cli](../../getting_started/rp_cli/0_introduction.html) tool to build your project directly from the command line.

 This section will present, for each steps, both of them.